This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Other nerves may get damaged in an infant.
 Nerves can be overstretched and, in extreme cases, ripped or torn.

-The nerves in a bundle that originates from the brain stem instead of the spinal cord are called cranial nerves, and these can be damaged by stretching during childbirth.
+The nerves in a bundle originating from the brain stem instead of the spinal cord are called cranial nerves, which can be damaged by stretching during childbirth.
 Depending on which nerve or nerves are damaged, a child may be born with various weaknesses or paralysis.

 One possibility is that a facial nerve will be damaged.
 This can happen when forceps compress the nerve.
-The facial nerve can also get compressed in the birth canal.
+The facial nerve can also get squeezed in the birth canal.

-Symptoms of this type of injury are asymmetrical movements in the face, one side of the mouth being drawn toward the other side, smoother skin on the paralyzed side, and a general lack of movement and expression on the affected side of the face.
+Symptoms of this type of injury are asymmetrical movements in the face, one side of the mouth being drawn toward the other, smoother skin on the paralyzed side, and a general lack of movement and expression on the affected side of the face.

 Damage to the laryngeal nerve may affect a child’s ability to breathe and swallow.
 It may also cause paralysis of the vocal cords.
 This damage often occurs when an infant’s head turns to the side during childbirth.